qxlsz/Eye-Blink-Detector/README.md

 # Eye-Blink-Detector

-# Also It can tell how cute you're  :P  yes it does .
+Also It can tell how cute you're
+yes it does .